 What book do you want to read next?
 Everything on my TBR list to start….

-Editorial assistant Dorie Bailey is a Pasadena native, a voracious reader, a twin, and a new alumna of Scripps College, who lovingly completed her senior thesis on boy bands, Magic Mike, and the socialized female gaze.
+Assistant editor Dorie Bailey is a Pasadena native, a voracious reader, a twin, and an alumna of Scripps College, who lovingly completed her senior thesis on boy bands, Magic Mike, and the socialized female gaze.
 Dorie achieved fame at her elementary school for reading the entirety of the last Harry Potter book in only six hours, and when she was in high school, she wrote, designed, and published a teenager’s guide to Pasadena.
 She also really loves taking naps with her cat, Greyjob.

 5 Questions for Dorie

 Why publishing?
 I majored in Media Studies (read: film, TV, and Internet studies) in college, but was always drawn to the more reading/writing/editorial side of the discipline.
 Having grown up in LA, I knew that the Hollywood scene was definitely not for me—so, as an avid and speedy reader myself, I figured publishing was the best place for the intersection of my interests, my talents, and the fruits of my educational labor.

 Your favorite trashy TV: When it’s not Bachelorette season, I don’t do a lot of reality TV watching, but I CANNOT recommend HBO’s The Leftovers highly enough!
 It’s a masterpiece!